-Example: Two Greek units attack a hex occupied by one Persian unit with a trade post in that hex.
-Both players are in Phase I in the military section on the Development Chart.
+Example: Two Greek legions attack a hex occupied by one Persian legion with a trade post in that hex.
+Both players are in Phase I on their military Development Chart.
 The legions have a CV of 1 each.
 Persia has stability level of 1 and Greece of 0, so no addition / subtraction of CV.
-Both sides did not yet move on the cultural section either, so no modification of CV due to City State or the like.
+Both sides did not yet move on the cultural track either, so no modification of CV due to City State or the like.
 Neither side has a minimum of 3 CVs, so the combat result is a tie.
 No units are taken off the map and the hex stays contested.
 This example shows a senseless action, it is just to illustrate the basic rules of resolution of combats.